Musculoskeletal Dry Needling BRISBANE

 Speed up recovery.

-Trigger points develop in a muscle from lack of blood supply and oxygen given to the soft tissues when it has been overcontracted.
-This can be in sustained poor postures or from overuse in exercises.
-Dry needling increases blood supply to the tissues, quickly relaxing muscle tension and having you feel back to normal fast.
+Trigger points develop in a muscle from lack of blood supply and oxygen given to the soft tissues when overcontracted.
+This can occur in sustained poor postures or from exercise overuse.
+Needle therapy increases blood supply to the tissues, quickly relaxing muscle tension and helping you feel back to normal fast.

 -